zarf-dev/proposals/0033-registry-proxy/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-The default Zarf registry uses a NodePort service on 127.0.0.1.
+The Zarf registry uses a NodePort service on 127.0.0.1.
 This was done as the most popular container runtime interfaces (CRI) allow insecure connections to localhost by default.
 However, connection to NodePort services via localhost is blocked by certain distros, IPv6 single stack clusters, and NFTables.
 This ZEP proposes introducing a hostNetwork or hostPort proxy daemonset which will improve the registry security posture and enable it for these use cases.

 ## Motivation